newamericafoundation/teddy/README.md

 Before starting to build, run `npm install` and change the git origin `git remote set-url origin https://github.com/newamerica-graphics/REPOSITORY.git`.

+**Also change the `name` of the project in `package.json` to your repository's name.
+This will also be the name the directory the project is deployed to on s3**

 1. Define all chartIDs that will be referenced in wagtail inside [webpack.config.js](https://github.com/newamerica-graphics/data-viz-boilerplate/blob/master/webpack.config.js#L29)
 2. Build your graphic any way you like
 3. Inside `src/index.js` define initialization functions for each graphic.
 It may look something like this: